Cluckhead/Bang/Docs/README.md

   - Always use a snake_case key in the config.
   - Set the `display_name` field for the user-facing label in the UI.
 - The `/fund/<metric_name>_details/<fund_code>` route is robust to different metric name formats in the URL, as long as the config key is snake_case.

+## Individual Security Attribution Time Series (NEW)

+This feature provides a detailed time-series view of attribution factors for a single security, allowing for in-depth analysis of its performance attribution over time.

+### Key Capabilities

+- **Access & Navigation:**
+  - Navigated to from the `/attribution/security` page by clicking on an ISIN.
+  - Directly accessible via the URL: `/attribution/security/timeseries?fund=<FUND_CODE>&isin=<ISIN>`.
+  - Query parameters `fund` and `isin` are required.
+An optional `factor` parameter can pre-select an attribution factor.

+- **Data Display & Controls:**
+  - **Fund and ISIN:** Read-only display of the currently selected fund and ISIN.
+  - **Factor Selection:** Dropdown to select specific L1 or L2 attribution factors.
+L1 factors are listed first, followed by a separator, then L2 factors.
+  - **Net/Abs Toggle:** Allows users to switch the attribution factor chart between displaying net values or absolute values.
+  - **Link to Security Details:** A direct link to the main security details page (`/security/details/Spread/<isin>`) for the selected ISIN, defaulting to the "Spread" metric view.

+- **Charts:**
+  1.  **Attribution Factor Chart:**
+      - Displays the selected L1 or L2 factor's values over time for the chosen security.
+      - Shows data for both **Portfolio** and **Benchmark** if available.
+      - Includes both **Original** and **S&P** data series for each (Portfolio/Benchmark).
+      - Visualized as a daily bar chart with an overlaid cumulative line chart.
+      - Conditional display: If the security is not present in Portfolio or Benchmark, the respective part of the chart is omitted or a message is shown.
+  2.  **Spread Chart:**
+      - Displays the **Spread (Original)** and **Spread (S&P)** for the same security over the same time period.
+      - Visualized as a line chart.
+      - Conditional display: If spread data is missing for Original or S&P, the respective line is omitted or a message is shown.

+- **Data Sources:**
+  - **Attribution Factors:** Loaded from the per-fund files: `Data/att_factors_<FUNDCODE>.csv`.
+  - **Spread Data:** Loaded from `Data/sec_Spread.csv` (Original) and `Data/sec_SpreadSP.csv` (S&P).

+- **Styling & UI:**
+  - Follows the Tailwind CSS style of `attribution_charts.html` for a consistent look and feel.
+  - Chart rendering is handled by Chart.js.

+### Why This Matters

+- Provides a granular view of how individual securities contribute to (or detract from) portfolio performance based on various attribution factors over time.
+- Allows for direct comparison of a security's attribution in the Portfolio versus the Benchmark, and across Original and S&P data contexts.
+- Integrates spread data for the security, offering a correlated view of its market pricing characteristic alongside its attribution performance.
+- Facilitates deeper investigation into attribution outliers or trends identified at a higher level (e.g., from the `/attribution/security` summary page).